actigraph/CentrePointWebhookDocumentation/Event Types/raw_processing_complete_event.md

 # Raw Processing Complete Event

 Triggered when the processing of the RAW sub-second data of an upload has completed.
 This event is specific to the processing of "RAW" sub-second data and only applies to studies utilizing the CentrePoint Insight Watch (CPW) or other studies with a 'RAW-only' data collection mode.
 This event can be used to denote when a RAW data retrieval request can be made in the CentrePoint (V3) API (via Data Retrieval request) for a specific data range.
-For supported studies, this will be the first event that is trigged in the data processing pipeline.
+For supported studies, this will be the first event that is triggered in the data processing pipeline.

 **Webhook event name:**